1. 1 year ago

 >big weakness of lack of layering defensive lines behind your front line

 I think this the biggest blow.
 Ukranians had not entertained the thought of attacking instead sitting idle while artillery rains down 24/7.
-Glowmorons had to show them proof of concept that 1,000 well trained, well equipped motivated men moving fast do more damage and provide better defense through offense than 5000 deeply entrenched gays.
-Once you rip a hole they expect you to take that captured "territory" and start digging in but instead you haul ass to the next spot and fuck shit up and keep moving.
+GlowBlack folk had to show them proof of concept that 1,000 well trained, well equipped motivated men moving fast do more damage and provide better defense through offense than 5000 deeply entrenched homosexuals.
+Once you rip a hole they expect you to take that captured "territory" and start digging in but instead you haul ass to the next spot and frick shit up and keep moving.
 A few hundred small teams doing that in a general localized area are impossible to defend against with artillery and if spread out enough are a nightmare for air support too if they all have MANPADS.
 Both Ukranians and Russians aren't used to that style at all.
 Wagner is the only group that works that way and it's no surprise they are the only ones who have gotten gains.

-• 1 year ago
+• 2 years ago

 Anonymous